jianengli/NLP-learning/Lab1/README.md

 ## Background
 Building the language model: First, clean the text to get all the plain text and cut the text into words.
 Then, according to the 2-gram principle, the cleaned up text is trained into a language model.

 Generate language: Use the semantic tree-based language generator to generate multiple sentences, and then use the language model to calculate the probability of each sentence occurring.
 The highest is the language closest to humans.

 Function: Define the generate_best function, which inputs a grammar and language model, can generate n lines of sentences, and can pick one of the most reasonable sentence.
 The result is a sentence most likely to be spoken by humans.

 ## Running result2
+Frequency chart of the top 100 words that appear most frequently in the provided dataset：
 <p align="center">
 <img src="https://github.com/jianengli/NLP-learning/blob/master/Lab1/Plot%20the%20vocabulary%20frequency%20of%20the%20top%20100%20statistical%20results.png"/>
 </p>